 When can I start work and how much can I work?

 If you are hired for a position, you may begin working as soon as Human Resources and Financial Aid have processed your paperwork.
 This will usually take a day.
 You cannot work more than 19 hours per week nor can you exceed your total award for the term.

 Can any student work in a federal work-study position?

 No. Work-study designated jobs are available ONLY to students who are eligible for the Federal Work-Study program.

 Can any work-study student work in a "community service" position?

 Yes, there are some work-study positions that are based in the community.
-You will need to attend the job fair to see the positions available.

 What if I don't get hired or choose not to use my work-study funding?